jeywoo/clean_data/CODEBOOK.md

-SETUP: Human Activity Recognition Using Smartphones Dataset 'Raw' data:
+SETUP: Human Activity Recognition Using Smartphones Dataset

+'Raw' data:
 Data set is divided into train and test with text files containing data on:
-	subject   [subject_train.txt, subject_test.txt] (30 subjects identified by integers 1 to 30, divided into train (70%) and test groups (30%))
+	subject   [subject_train.txt, subject_test.txt] (30 subjects identified by integers 1 to 30, divided into train (70%) 	and test groups (30%)) ;
-	activity [y_train.txt, y_test.txt] (integers 1 to 6 corresponding to activities indicated in activity_labels.txt)
+	activity [y_train.txt, y_test.txt] (integers 1 to 6 corresponding to activities indicated in activity_labels.txt);
-	features   [X_train.txt, X_test.txt] (measurement values of 561 feature vector whose variable names are indicated in features.txt)
+	features   [X_train.txt, X_test.txt] (measurement values of 561 feature vector whose variable names are indicated in 	features.txt);

 Goals:
-1) Merge training and test sets to create one data set.
+1. Merge training and test sets to create one data set.
-2) Extract only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement.
-3) Use descriptive activity names to name the activities in the data set.
+3. Use descriptive activity names to name the activities in the data set.
-4) Appropriately label the data set with descriptive variable names.
+4. Appropriately label the data set with descriptive variable names.
-5) Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 Codebook: